leukwnl/website/README.md

   - `CATEGORIES`: categories and their project IDs and grid anchors
   - `ABOUT`: About page data (title, `photoUrl`, and content as `html` or `paragraphs`)

-Update these objects to change your site content in one place.

 # website